-Our user community is continuously using the Earth Engine platform to build novel and impactful applications.
-This space is dedicated to our prolific and talented users who want to share their own hands-on guides with the rest of the Earth Engine community.
-Created by Earth Engine users, for Earth Engine users, tutorials in this section are intended for all levels, from beginner guides to walk throughs of more advanced techniques.
+This space is dedicated to Earth Engine users who want to share their knowledge with the rest of the Earth Engine community.
+Created by Earth Engine users, for Earth Engine users, tutorials in this section are intended for all levels, from beginner to more advanced users.

 Before you begin